pcsmomo/docker-kubernetes/README.md

   -> This ensures that it works exactly as tested
 - It should be easy to **share a common development environment**/ setup with (new) employees and colleagues
 - We **don't want to uninstall and re-install** local dependencies and runtimes all the time

+### 12. Installing & Configuring an IDE

+Install Docker Extension on VS Code

 </details>